Ashishkumarparida522/Ecommerce-funactionaliy/README.md

-# Ecommerce-funactionaliy
+# Fetch Api
-deisigned a webpage to practice mechanism of fetching api's into web page
+deisigned a webpage to understand mechanism of fetch api in web page